SamChenC/SamChenC.github.io/README.md

 # SamChenC.github.io
-Sam
-L like web security
+L like web security.
-and l'm  a white hat
+and l'm  a white hat.
-If you have the same interests as me
+If you have the same interests as me.

-Welcome to communicate with me
+Welcome to communicate with me.